Our philosophy

 Creating a balanced ecosystem

-Our aim is to develop sustainable agriculture by creating a balanced ecosystem.
-As a result, we have around twenty fruit trees offering us pears, quinces, cherries, figs, plums, peaches and apricots throughout the year.
-We have also installed an insect hotel and replanted native bushes to counter erosion.
-Displaced stones have been joined together to make a murgier to shelter lizards during the winter.
+We aim to develop sustainable agriculture through a balanced ecosystem.
+As a result, we have around twenty fruit trees that provide us with a variety of fruits throughout the seasons: pears, quinces, cherries, figs, plums, peaches and apricots.
+We have also installed an insect hotel and replanted native shrubs to combat erosion.
+The stones that were moved have been piled together to create a rockery to provide shelter for lizards during the winter

 Organic farming

-For several years now, all our treatments have been carried out in accordance with organic farming methods.
-We no longer use pesticides and herbicides.
-Synthetic chemicals have been banned.
-We try to let our vines find their natural balance.
-That's why we add the natural fertilisers they need.
+For the past few years, all our treatments have been carried out in accordance with organic farming practices.
+We no longer use pesticides or herbicides.
+Synthetic chemicals are banned.
+We aim to allow our vines to find a natural balance.
+To this end, we provide them with the natural fertilisers they need.

-After the harvest, we spread compost on every other row (alternating from one year to the next).
-This provides them with organic matter.
-Compost applied in late spring also acts as a mulch.
-It will keep the soil moist, which is vital in such a dry, sunny climate on the hillsides of central Valais.
+In fact, after the harvest, we spread compost on every other row (alternating from one year to the next).
+This provides the vines with organic matter.
+The compost applied in late spring also acts as a ‘mulch’.
+It helps retain soil moisture, which is essential in a climate as dry and sunny as that of the hillsides of central Valais.

 Using the resources around us